Fall Is Garlic Planting Time

 Autumn is also a crucial time for those who’ll plant in spring.
 This is the time to prepare your soil so that it’s at its maximum growing potential come March and April.

-Adding kelp or other seaweed fertilizers helps ensure you have an abundance of the nutrients garlic needs.
+Adding kelp meal or a good organic fish fertilizer helps ensure you have an abundance of the nutrients garlic needs.
 Spreading manure in the fall gives it time to mellow ahead of spring.
 Too much nitrogen will encourage top growth rather than bulb growth.
 Everything, as always should be in balance.

 The variety of garlic you plant is important to your success.
 Most commercial garlics are suited for the gentle growing conditions centered around Gilroy, California and aren’t ideal for growers in colder regions.